japanese sentence particles

 ぞ is another common word for men to end their sentences with proper emphasis and unswayed judgment.

 The ぞ sound is often drawn out when men use it to express excitement and energy.
-If you’re a fan, you’ve probably heard male characters in anime series using ぞ when they’re emoting, as anime characters are prone to do.
+If you’re an anime fan, you’ve probably heard male characters using ぞ when they’re emoting, as anime characters are prone to do.

 In comparison, if you hear a girl using it, she might be trying to be “one of the guys.”